-Bright side of the night – 2.2.1
+Bright Side of the Night – 2.2.1

 Mammals

-Mammals – Friends of the Night.
+Mammals – Friends of the Night

 Mammals have adopted a nocturnal way of life in order to avoid and escape their diurnal predators.
 Temperate rodents and European badgers for instance have been observed to avoid open areas during full moonlight, and to restrict their activities and movements.
 They cover long distances during the darkest hours of the night.
 Wild lynx, in turn, take advantage of this buzz, remaining in the core zones of their foraging areas during and immediately after the new moon.
-It is assumed that prey is most abundant in these dark areas then.
+It is assumed that prey is most abundant in these dark areas.

 Hedgehogs